avshabanov/math/discrete/arrays/smallestMatchingSubstring/PROBLEM.md

 Notes:

 * Order of characters doesn't matter.
-* Count of same characters matter.
+* Count of same characters does matter.

 Example: